nixworks/public/news/2017/07/4/2017-cyberattacks-on-ukraine-as-part-of-an-investigation-into-the-recent-cyberattacks-the-servers-of-ukraine-s-most-popular-accounting-sof.md

 ### [2017-07-4](/news/2017/07/4/index.md)

-# 2017 cyberattacks on Ukraine.
-As part of an investigation into the recent cyberattacks, the servers of Ukraine's most popular accounting software company, M.E.Doc, are seized by Ukrainian police.
+# 2017 cyberattacks on Ukraine: As part of an investigation into the recent cyberattacks, the servers of Ukraine's most popular accounting software company, M.E.Doc, are seized by Ukrainian police.

 M.E.Doc&#x27;s owners deny that some initial infections last week were spread via a malicious update issued by their software.